 Online learners interact with peers and faculty through video conferencing and SocialCourse, a virtual networking solution for building online learning communities.
 Smaller courses may require an occasional synchronous virtual residency, where students engage live for one or two hours to meet and discuss ideas.

-The Chicago School is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The Chicago School of Professional Psychology at Chicago is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 4. CUNY School of Professional Studies